ConfTool Glossary

 Session Overview: An abstract or short description for a conference session.

-Short Paper/Abstract: short form of a contribution or a summary as the case may be.
+Short Paper/Abstract: Short form of a contribution or a summary, as the case may be.

 SSL-Certificate (HTTPS-transfer): With the help of a SSL-certificate, the safe transfer of data between a Web browser (i.e. Firefox) and a Website is provided, so that the transferred data cannot be intercepted or manipulated by third parties.
-Usually, certificates are issued by Certificate Authorities who guarantee the identity of the server provider.
+Usually, certificates are issued by Certificate Authorities which guarantee the identity of the server provider.

-Submissions, maximum number: Reviewers can state a maximum number of submissions that they would like to review.
+Submissions, Maximum Number: Reviewers can state a maximum number of submissions that they would like to review.

-Track: see Conference-Track
+Track: see Conference-Track.

 Tutorial: Form of event for sessions at a conference.
 Tutorials often take place in the run-up to the actual conference: Experts speaks on a (current) issue.
 Tutorials usually last longer than a normal lecture and often cost an additional fee.

-Web-Form: Form that can be filled-out in Web-browser (i.e. Firefox, Safari or Internet Explorer).
+Web-Form:Form that can be filled out in a Web browser (i.e. Firefox, Safari or Internet Explorer).